Travelgate/documentation/kb/faqs/glossary.md

 System operating in one mode for simplicity.
 In Hotel-X, Single Mode refers to the capability for Buyers to conduct a single search per Seller at any given time (default mode).

 - **Smart Traffic (APPs)**
-Tools to optimize the traffic flow through TravelgateX.
+Tools to optimize the traffic flow through Travelgate.

 - **Speed (APP)**
-Dynamic cache solution offered by TravelgateX that aims to streamline traffic and improve Search response times for travel suppliers and Buyers
+Dynamic cache solution offered by Travelgate that aims to streamline traffic and improve Search response times for travel suppliers and Buyers

 - **Standard Occupancy:**
 The standard number of adult paxes of a room.
 Default room occupancy for pricing.